victor-m-p/mdwikiNLP/index.md

 Still stuck?

-5. Ask your classmates in the forum.
+5. Ask your classmates on Slack.
-6. Bring it to class on Thursday to troubleshoot.
+6. Bring it to classroom sessions to troubleshoot.

 Note! *Email your instructors* is not listed as an option above.
 This is not because we don't care.
 But we simply do not have enough paid hours to provide help over email (which, of course, would really just outsource the Googling to us)!
 Do your best, get as far as you can, work with your classmates, and seek help in the Thursday classroom sessions.

 Assessment and exam